STran137/PayrollCalculatorV2.0/index.md

 * Better visuals
 * "What If" implementation that allows users to see differences in payroll with varying hours, pay, and taxes.
-* Option to scan text files and autofill fields that are then calculated
+* Option to scan text files and autofill fields which are then calculated